OwenCochell/cursepy/docs/source/basic/collection.rst

         print(addon.name)

-'iter_search' only bumps the index after each call, so you can start at a page by setting the 'index' value on the SearchParam before passing it along.
+'iter_search' calls 'bump_page()' after each call,
+so you can start at a certain index on the SearchParam before passing it along.
 The 'iter_search' does not alter any other parameters, so your search preferences will be saved.